What is liposuction?

 The liposuction consultation

-When you have a consultation with your surgeon, a number of measurements are taken of the body areas where fat is to be removed and an assessment will be made of the soft tissue quality.
-Those who have good skin elasticity then you will be a good candidate for liposuction.
-Your surgeon has is skilled in all types of liposuction including power-assisted liposuction and the most appropriate choice will be made based on your physical examination.
-The surgeon will also give information on the location of the small incisions for the liposuction and also whether the liposuction is to be combined with another procedure such as a tummy tuck.
+When you have a liposuction consultation with the surgeon, a number of measurements are taken of the body areas where fat is to be removed, and an assessment will be made of the soft tissue quality.
+Those who have good skin elasticity then you will be a good candidates for liposuction.
+Your surgeon is skilled in all types of liposuction, including power-assisted liposuction, and the most appropriate choice will be made based on your physical examination.
+The surgeon will also give information on the location of the small incisions for the liposuction and also whether the liposuction is to be combined with another procedure, such as a tummy tuck.

-High-resolution photos will be taken and your surgeon may also use computer digital imaging.
-Your surgeon will take time to discuss the important risks and potential complications of liposuction surgery and what you can expect in the postoperative period.
+High-resolution photos will be taken, and your surgeon may also use computer digital imaging.
+Your surgeon will discuss the important risks and potential complications of liposuction surgery and what you can expect in the postoperative period.

-The surgeon will also take a full medical history which includes previous operations, the current list of medicines taken and any potential allergies.
+The surgeon will also take a full medical history, including previous operations, the current list of medicines taken, and any potential allergies.
 This information will be used to decide on your fitness for the liposuction procedure.
-If you are deemed to be a suitable candidate for lipo surgery then we would recommend spending a period of time to reflect on all the information given.
-We always recommend a minimum of a '2 weeks cool off period' to weigh up your options.
+If you are deemed to be a suitable candidate for a lipo surgery, then we would recommend spending a period reflecting on all the information given.
+We always recommend a minimum of a '2 weeks cool off period' to weigh your options.

 All our prospective patients are more than welcome to have as many follow-up consultations after their initial consultation to make sure you are fully empowered with all the information to make an informed decision for proceeding with liposuction surgery at Centre for Surgery.